ezpaarse-project/ezpaarse/doc/essential/formats.md

-# Log formats #
+# Set your log format #
 ezPAARSE allows its users to specify their proxy log format by using the HTTP header *Log-Format-xxx*, where *xxx* is the name of the proxy.

 The different syntaxes mirror those used by the proxy.
 It is thus often as easy as copying and pasting the format found in the proxy configuration.
 Beware though, **settings are not included in their entirety.**

 ## EZProxy syntax ##

 - %h : host IP, from where the request originates
 - %u : login used during authentication
 - %l : distant user name, obtained with identd (always "-")
 - %b : bytes transfered